 The secret behind balloon yard art: Poles

-Balloon yard art is nothing new, as balloon decorators have been creating arches, columns, and pool decor for decades.
+Balloon yard art is nothing new, as balloon decorators have created arches, columns, and pool decor for decades.
 With Covid-19 canceling many parties and entertainers seeking work, the balloon yard art niche has grown this year.

-A popular question is what pole do you recommend for balloon yard art?
-The followed up question is, “What are you making?”
+The famous question is, what pole do you recommend for balloon yard art?
+The followed-up question is, “What are you making?”

 Outside balloon decor is determined by design and size.
 Air-filled arches fall over in the wind and require a support structure.
 The bigger the balloon design, the greater the balloon surface to catch wind and fall over.

 Sand, water, and lifting weights have been used to anchor balloon yard art, and some decorators have had to use a fishing line, aka—monofilament line, to tie down a display.

 EMT or Electric Metallic Tube (conduit) is the most popular used pole.
 Conduit is a lightweight, inexpensive, sturdy pole that can be easily bent into an arch.
 Along with multiple angle connectors, it lends itself to being the popular choice among decorators.
 Conduit is easy to cut and hammer into the ground and is rigid enough not to bend in the wind.

 Depending on the balloon design, hammering a conduit into the ground with a 3-foot balloon suspended from the tops is impossible.
 The solution is to use a 3/4 conduit pipe, 2-foot in length, and drive the 3/4 conduit pipe 6 to 8-inches into the ground.
 Use 1/2 inch conduit pipe for the balloon decor pole and slide the 1/2 conduit pipe into the 3/4 tube.
 Tape the 3/4 and 1/2 inch joins together, and you now have a rigid pole.